My favorite tuna salad recipe is loaded with fresh herbs and avocado. It comes together quickly for a light and healthy lunch.

 Taste to see if you'd like to adjust the ingredients or add salt and pepper.
 Chill for at least one hour before serving.

 So what goes with tuna salad?
 Here are just a few ways that you can serve it.

 - Cold sandwich: Pile high between two slices of bread with lettuce and tomato.

 - Hot sandwich: Place between two pieces of bread with sliced cheese and brown on both sides in a skillet to create a tuna melt.

 - Salad: Serve piled high on a bed of lettuce.

-- Meal prep: Make a healthy lunch by combining with slices of raw carrots and cucumber.
+- Meal prep: Make a healthy lunch by combining slices of raw carrots and cucumber.

 Easy lunch recipes

 - ham and cheese sliders